 Thank you for visiting the Livingstone Range School Division Digital Citizenship webpage.
-Here you will find a variety of resources that address Digital Citizenship designed for parents, students and staff.
+Here you will find a variety of resources that address Digital Citizenship designed for parents, students, and staff.
 The resources encompass the core principles of Digital Citizenship and are specific to the needs of the child at each grade level.
-This site is developed in collaboration with staff, student and parent to support student growth in proficient use of technology and development of skills to be safe and responsible online.
+This site is developed in collaboration with staff, student, and parent to support student growth in the proficient use of technology and development of skills to be safe and responsible online.
 Please contact your Administrators to learn more about how your child's school is addressing Digital Citizenship.

 External Resource Links

 - Alberta Education Digital Citizenship Policy Development Guide

 - Digital Scope and Sequence - from the Holy Spirit Catholic Schools

 - MediaSmarts - a non-profit website covering all matters of digital and media literacy.